Geometric Dominating Set and Set Cover via Local Search: Introduction

-In the weighted setting, Varadarajan introduced the idea of quasi-uniform sampling to obtain $O(\log \phi(OPT))$-approximation guarantees in the weighted setting for a large class of objects for which such guarantees were known in the un-weighted case \cite{Varada}.
+In the weighted setting, Varadarajan introduced the idea of quasi-uniform sampling to obtain {an} $O(\log \phi(OPT))$-approximation guarantees in the weighted setting for a large class of objects for which such guarantees were known in the {unweighted} case \cite{Varada}.
 Here $\phi(OPT)$ is the union complexity of the objects in the optimum set $OPT$.
-Very recently, Li and Jin proposed a PTAS for weighted version of the problem when the objects are unit disks \cite{LiJ}.
+Very recently, Li and Jin proposed a PTAS for {the} weighted version of the problem when the objects are unit disks \cite{LiJ}.

-In \cite{HarPel12}, authors described a PTAS for the problem on computing a minimum cover of given points by a set of weighted fat objects, by allowing them to expand by some $\delta$-fraction.
-A multi-cover (where each point is covered by at least $k$-many sets) problem under geometric settings was studied in \cite{Chekuri}.
+In \cite{HarPel12}, {the} authors described a PTAS for the problem {of} computing a minimum cover of given points by a set of weighted fat objects, by allowing them to expand by some $\delta$-fraction.
+A {multi-cover variant of the problem (where each point is covered by at least k sets)} under geometric settings was studied in \cite{Chekuri}.